ksu-is/WhereToRecycle-BW/projectroadmap.md

 I'm making the webpage look better by providing information to the user on recycling.
 I replaced a picture with a paragraph of recycling info on the webpage.
 I tried to use a different branch to try it out but it wouldn't seem to run without being committed to the main branch.
 I realized it wasn't running because I was trying to run the .html file instead of the .py file.
 My mistake.
 I then added h4 styling to css and added recycling info from the epa.gov website to WhereToRecycle.html.
 The webpage looks a lot better, and the user can get information on recycling before they click the link to search for where to recycle their item.

+Dec 1
+I deleted one link to the epa.gov recycling basics and benefits webpage, because I put the info from the page on my app webpage.
+The info is public domain.
+I added some more recycling info from the epa.gov website to WhereToRecycle.html.
+I finished the app, and it looks good.
+A user would find valuable information and links to reputable websites where they can learn where and how to recycle items they're interested in recycling.
+I updated the Sprint 3 check boxes to show I've completed all of Sprint 3, including the PowerPoint Splash Screen slide.